HBO Max finally sets its launch: May 27

 HBO Max hasn't commented much on the impact of the virus yet, but it's sure to be in the same boat.
 That Friends reunion special, for example?
 It's delayed.
 (Though the Friends stars are raffling off tickets to the taping, once it's finally safe to shoot again.)

-HBO Max will cost $15 a month when it rolls out in the US May 27.
+HBO Max will cost $15 a month when it rolls out in the US on May 27.
 That compares with $7 a month for Disney Plus, and Peacock will offer a free limited tier with advertising.
+It'll have apps for both Android and Apple phones, as well as many other streaming devices.
 Some people who already have an HBO subscription will get Max included for free -- anyone who already pays for HBO through AT&T (HBO's parent company), the AT&T satellite service DirecTV, or Charter and its Spectrum services.
 Apple and YouTube TV are going to offer HBO Max directly through their platforms, but its unclear if that means any sort of special deal.

 But not every HBO customer gets the automatic upgrade.